-The HCS365 transmission is made up of several code words.
+The HCS370 transmission is made up of several code words.
 Each code word contains a preamble, header, and data.
 A code word is separated from another code word by guard time.
 The Guard Time Select (GSEL) configuration option can be set to 0 ms, 6.4 ms, 51.2 ms, or 102.4 ms.

 All other timing specifications for the modulation formats are based on a basic timing element (TE).
-This Timing Element can be set to 100 $\mu$ s, 200 $\mu$ s, 400 $\mu$ s or 800 $\mu$ s with the Baud Rate Select (BSEL) configuration option.
-The Header time can be set to 4TE or 10TE with the Header Select (HSEL) configuration option.
+This Timing Element can be set to $100 \ \mu$ s, $200 \ \mu$ s, $400 \ \mu$ s or $800 \,\mu s$ with the Baud Rate Select (BSEL) configuration option.
+The Header time can be set to 4Te or 10Te with the Header Select (HSEL) configuration option.
 These options can all be set individually for Encoder 1 and Encoder 2.

-There are four different modulation formats available on the HCS365 that can be set individually for Encoder 1 or Encoder 2.
-The Modulation Select (MSEL) Configuration Option is used to select between:
+There are four different modulation formats available, the Modulation Select (MSEL) Configuration Option is used to select between:

-- · Pulse Width Modulation (PWM)
+- Pulse Width Modulation (PWM)

 - · Manchester (MAN)

 - Variable Pulse Width Modulation (VPWM)

-- · Pulse Position Modulation (PPM)
+- Pulse Position Modulation (PPM)